Grŵp Ymchwil Peirianneg Feddygol

 We participate in the European Computer Assisted Theragnostics (EuroCAT) and the Community in Oncology for Rapid Learning (CORAL) projects.

-Please contact Dr Emiliano Spezi for more information.
+Please contact Professor Emiliano Spezi for more information.

 Sensitive, objective and consistent clinical assessments for neurodegenerative diseases